 Wellington is a very small city located in the state of Utah.
 With a population of 1,625 people and just one neighborhood, Wellington is the 131st largest community in Utah.

-Wellington is a blue-collar town, with 35.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wellington is generally considered to be a blue-collar town.
+35.70% of the Wellington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wellington is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Wellington who work in sales jobs (11.55%), office and administrative support (11.01%), and management occupations (9.06%).

 Of important note, Wellington is also a city of artists.
 Wellington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wellington’s character.

-A relatively large number of people in Wellington telecommute to their jobs.
-Overall, about 11.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.26 minutes getting to work every day.

-Wellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Wellington does not have a public transit system used by locals to get to and from work.

 The citizens of Wellington are slightly less educated than the national average of 21.84% for the average city or town: 15.75% of adults in Wellington have a bachelor's degree or advanced degree